divelab/DIG/dig/xgraph/XGNN/Readme.md

 ## Dataset and Checkpoint

 Download the dataset and modify corresponding paths.

 Place the checkpoint of the GNNs to be explained in checkpoint folder.
+Also modify corresponding paths if needed.

 In “gnn.py” we provide an example showing the training of GNNs, and then the trained GNNs become the target of explanations.

 Our data and checkpoint are available upon request.

 ## XGNN Algorithm